chrislacey89/turbo-demo/README.md

 # Turborepo starter

-This is an official Yarn v1 starter turborepo.
+This is an official Yarn v1 starter turborepo, but adapted to use pnpm.

 ## What's inside?